AMWA-TV/nmos/FAQs.md

 It is possible that future NMOS specs may not start with "IS".
 For example "AS" is used for Application Specifications and "MS" for Data Model Specifications.
 Also "BCP" is used for Best Current Practice.

-For more detail on AMWA's specifcation process see [BCP-001].
+For more detail on AMWA's specification process see [BCP-001].

 ## Where can I find the NMOS specifications?